MailBee.NET Objects 3.1

 All TimeStamp objects are stored in TimeStampCollection which represents all Received headers of the message.
 You can access this collection using TimeStamps property.

-The last TimeStamp object in the collection usually represents the moment when the message was received by the destination mail server.
+The first TimeStamp object in the collection usually represents the moment when the message was received by the destination mail server.
 MailBee uses this TimeStamp object to obtain DateReceived value.

 This sample loads the message from .EML file and displays all the values extracted from the time stamps of this message.